jjakobsons87/shinyReadMeGenerator/README.md

   ## Description

   This application will take you through a series of questions to fill out information about your repository.
 Once all the way through, it will generate a readme file you can copy and paste into your README.

-  ## Usage

-  See above

   ## Installation

   In order to install this application, you will first need Node.js on your local computer, then clone this repo.
+  ## Usage

   Once you have Node installed and the repo cloned, open terminal - either through VS code, or GitBase/Terminal, navigate to the project location, enter the prompt "node index".
 This will trigger the prompts of questions to generate your README!

   ## Testing